A Unified Theory of Diversity in Ensemble Learning: Discussion of Related Work

-Our framework applies for any loss admitting a bias-variance decomposition, giving a clear methodology to understand the form and nature of diversity.
-The framework is not without limitations.
-Here we outline one such limitation, and discuss some potential future work.
+{ \bf Re-visiting previous work involving heuristic diversity measures.} In the introduction, we outlined several areas that had made use of heuristic diversity measures.
+Examples were given for diversity helping defend adversarial attacks, or counteracting covariate shift, or in forming more computationally efficient models.
+Any one of these might be repeated, using diversity derived from the loss function, as in our framework.\\

+{ \bf Forcing diversity.} A natural line of research might be to {\em enforce diversity} in some sense, i.e., using our diversity measures as regularisers during the construction of an ensemble.
+Negative Correlation (NC) Learning \citep{liu1999ensemble} encourages diversity in regression ensembles. \citet{brown2006managing} showed this is in fact exploiting the squared loss ambiguity decomposition, Equation~\eqref{eq:ambiguity}.
+The Bregman ambiguity decomposition, Equation~\eqref{eq:bregman_ambiguity}, implies that the NC algorithm is a special case of a wider family of diversity-encouraging losses---the case for cross-entropy was explored in \citet{webb2021ensemble}.\\

-In many learning scenarios, the loss we minimise is not always the loss in which we are ultimately interested---so-called {\em surrogate} losses.
-The most obvious here is the cross-entropy, where we are ultimately interested in the 0-1 loss. {\em Margin losses} like the logistic or exponential loss are another important example, since boosting algorithms like AdaBoost/LogitBoost can be seen as minimising such losses. \cite{wood2022bias} analysed bias-variance decompositions for margin losses.
-Using these results, we can indeed obtain bias-variance-diversity decompositions applying for boosting models---some with target-independent diversity (e.g. LogitBoost), and some target-dependent (e.g. AdaBoost).
-However, \citet{mease2008evidence} showed strong evidence that the additive model form in AdaBoost/LogitBoost results in a disconnect between the surrogate margin loss and the 0-1 loss.
-In particular, the surrogate loss can go {\em up} (sometimes exponentially fast) whilst the 0-1 loss on a hold-out sample is going {\em down}.
-This implies that any analysis of the surrogate (including loss decompositions) does not necessarily give meaningful insights on the ultimate quantity of interest, the 0-1 loss.
+{ \bf Diversity for Margin losses.} Margin losses (e.g., logistic or exponential loss) are an important class of losses, best known in the context of {\em Gradient Boosting} algorithms. \cite{wood2022bias} analysed bias-variance decompositions for such losses.
+Using these results, it would be possible to obtain bias-variance-diversity decompositions for margin losses, and thus potentially gain insight into boosting algorithms.
+However, \citet{mease2008evidence} showed strong evidence that the additive model form in AdaBoost/LogitBoost results in a disconnect between the surrogate margin loss and our true objective, the 0/1 loss.
+In particular, the surrogate loss can go {\em up} (sometimes exponentially fast) whilst the 0/1 loss on a hold-out sample is going {\em down}.
+This implies that any analysis of the surrogate (including loss decompositions) does not necessarily give meaningful insights for the 0/1 loss.
 Furthermore, with boosting, the individual models are more naturally interpreted as learning to correct the errors of previous ensemble members rather than perform well in their own right, making interpretation of the average bias term problematic.
+Extending our framework for these cases could be an interesting new interpretation of this popular class of algorithms.\\